Maximiliano Estévez

 Carlos Maximiliano Estévez (born June 9, 1977) is a former Argentine footballer.
-His last club Club Sportivo Estudiantes.
-Estévez is nicknamed Chanchi.
+He is nicknamed Chanchi.

-He has played for Racing Club de Avellaneda and Olimpo de Bahía Blanca in Argentina, Racing de Santander in Spain and Estudiantes de Mérida in Venezuela and Amadora in Portugal.
+He has played for Racing Club de Avellaneda and Olimpo de Bahía Blanca in Argentina, Racing de Santander in Spain, Estudiantes de Mérida in Venezuela, Deportes Antofagasta in Chile, Estrela da Amadora in Portugal.

 The highlight of his career was with Racing Club during 2001, when he won with the team the Argentine league.
 This way, Racing broke a 35-year period without local titles.